Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 The Problem scene: Signoff queues, stale PDFs, no proof of read

-Your company gets an audit notice.
-Your HR lead needs to show the anti-harassment policy that was active six months ago, prove Legal approved it, and demonstrate which employees acknowledged it.
+An audit notice lands.
+The HR lead needs to show the anti-harassment policy that was active six months ago, prove Legal approved it, and demonstrate which employees acknowledged it.
 She finds three PDF versions with similar names, email approvals scattered across threads, and no acknowledgment records.
-What should take 10 minutes becomes a three-day excavation project.
+What should take 10 minutes becomes a three-day excavation.

 Most HR teams don’t lack policies, they lack a reliable trail.
-Email approvals disappear, multiple PDF copies diverge, and you can’t prove which version was active or who acknowledged it.
+Email approvals disappear, multiple PDF copies diverge, and there’s no way to prove which version was active or who acknowledged it.
 That’s an operational tax and a compliance risk.

-• Legal reviews live in email/Slack, not on the policy itself
+• Legal reviews live in email or Slack, not on the policy itself

 • “Latest version” is ambiguous (drive folders vs handbooks vs wikis)